sou163/sou163/README.md

 - 👋 Hi, I’m Soumyadeep from WB, India.
-- 👨🏻‍🎓 I have pursued my Masters in Computer Science.
+- 👨🏻‍🎓 I have pursued my Masters in Computer Science from St. Xavier's College(Autonomous), Kolkata.
-- 👀 I’m interested in Coding, Algorithms, Painting, Music, Gaming, Football, and Tennis.
+- 👀 I’m interested in Coding, Web Development, Painting, Music, Gaming, Football, and Tennis.
-- 💞️ I’m looking to collaborate on Machine Learning, AI, Java, and Python.
+- 💞️ I’m looking to collaborate on Machine Learning, Deep Learning, Java, and Python.
 - 📫 Reach me at soumyanag16@gmail.com

 <!---